Editor’s Note: This post was originally published in August 2015 and was updated for accuracy and comprehensiveness on April 27, 2018.

 This is a fancy way of saying “show your customer what they want to see.”
-Basically you want to motivate your members to use your loyalty program by showing them what is likely to motivate them.
-This is the reward they want to achieve which could be: a discount, a product, or even a status (popular in luxury loyalty programs).
+You want to motivate your members to use your loyalty program by showing them what motivates them.
+This is the reward they want to achieve which could be: a discount, a product, or even social status).

-Here is an example from Muscle and Strength, they show the rewards catalog in their explainer.
-This way members can immediately see what they are working towards.
-This inspires them to engage in your loyalty program.
+Muscle and Strength shows exactly what rewards you can earn and how you can earn them.
+This way, members can immediately see what they are working towards which inspires them to engage in the loyalty program.

 This becomes even more powerful when you are offering a reward that is not easy to obtain anywhere else.
 Like the autographed Stanton baseball cap in Muscle and Strengths program.